-In this activity, students will learn more about the life requirements of animals, and how animals interact with other animals and plants in an ecosystem.
+In this activity students will be learning more about the life requirements of animals, and how animals interact with other animals and plants in an ecosystem.
 Students will choose an animal for further study, research that animal's characteristics and habitat, and then apply that knowledge to a creative project.